saqibur/django-project-structure/README.md

 This is a template/project structure for developing django-based applications - either strictly through the `django-rest-framework` or just `django`.

-The project is meant to be easily clonable, and used as the starter template for the next big thing our team develops.
+The project is meant to be easily clone-able, and used as the starter template for the next big thing our team develops.

 ## Getting Started